 To be able to push data from a local Lansweeper installation into Lansweeper Enterprise, your Lansweeper database must be hosted in Microsoft SQL LocalDB or Microsoft SQL Server.
-If your database is currently hosted in Microsoft SQL Compact, you can convert it to SQL LocalDB or SQL Server.
+If your database is currently hosted in the deprecated Microsoft SQL Compact database server, you can convert it to SQL LocalDB or SQL Server.

 In addition to the database being hosted in SQL LocalDB or SQL Server, lansweeperuser must also have the dbcreator role in your SQL instance.
 Lansweeperuser is a SQL login created by the Lansweeper installer during an installation under SQL LocalDB or SQL Server.
 It connects Lansweeper components to the database.
 This user requires dbcreator rights for Lansweeper Enterprise because a backup copy of your database will be created, which will be used to push your data into Enterprise.
 Under certain database setups, lansweeperuser does not have dbcreator rights by default and only has rights to the Lansweeper database.
 This results in the below warning message in the Configuration\Enterprise Options menu of the web console.

 To give lansweeperuser the necessary dbcreator rights for Lansweeper Enterprise, do the following:

 - Stop the Lansweeper Server service in Windows Services on your Lansweeper server.